 Game Show produced by Don Lipp and Ron Greenberg for ABC from 1974-75 and hosted by Jim Peck, in which three contestants answered questions to achieve a "Payoff Point" for a cash award ($25, $50, $75, $100, or $500) determined by a randomizer on Peck's podium.

 The contestant in control after a one-point tossup chose one of six categories for a tossup question worth that many points.
-The main strategy was that the Payoff Point had to be met exactly, and any contestant whose score would cause them to exceed it with the chosen question could not participate in it; this added a layer of intuitive counter-blocking between the players.
+The main strategy was that the Payoff Point had to be met exactly, and no player could choose or answer a question that would cause them to exceed it; this added a layer of intuitive counter-blocking between the players.
 Following the second Payoff Point, six new categories were introduced.
 This round ended with a 90-second Speed Round, during which every Payoff Point following the current one was worth $100; once time expired, the contestant in third place was eliminated.

 The two remaining contestants played Final Showdown for a Payoff Point of 7, which awarded $250.
 Three categories were played with point values being from 1-3.
 First to reach the Payoff Point became champion and played the bonus round.